rapidsai/cudf/cpp/docs/TESTING.md

 files because `nvcc` is slower than `gcc` in compiling host code.
-Note that `thrust::device_vector` includes device code, and so must only be used in `.cu` files. `rmm::device_uvector`, `rmm::device_buffer` and the various `column_wrapper` types described later can be used in `.cpp` files, and are therefore preferrred in test code over `thrust::device_vector`.
+Note that `thrust::device_vector` includes device code, and so must only be used in `.cu` files. `rmm::device_uvector`, `rmm::device_buffer` and the various `column_wrapper` types described later can be used in `.cpp` files, and are therefore preferred in test code over `thrust::device_vector`.

 ## Base Fixture